 - 3.1 TfN has conducted a business planning process designed to deliver upon the key priorities agreed at the September 2017 Partnership Board in Hull and reiterated at TfN Board meetings over the course of financial year 2018/19. - 3.2 This business plan includes the programmes of activity that deliver the key priorities, but also the role of the organisation: what it will do, and how it will do it.
 That business plan in turn drives the resourcing and financial plans for the organisation, resulting in the annual budget. - 3.3 Following an iterative process, a budget is proposed that aligns resource to key priorities.
 The budget itself is differentiated between costs incurred in the delivery of programmes of activity, and the costs incurred in running the operations of TfN and meeting broader aspirations.
-The expenditure incurred in delivering Rail Operations functions is also presented separately, reflecting the different governance arrangements around that activity. - 3.4 The total budget for 2019/20 is proposed at £104.76m, consisting of:
+The expenditure incurred in delivering Rail Operations functions is also presented separately, reflecting the different governance arrangements around that activity.

 TfN Expenditure £m %

 Programmes:

-Revenue Programmes £35.49 34%
+Revenue Programmes £35.61 34%

 Capital Programmes £33.00 31%

 Programme Contingency £27.38 26%

-£95.87 91%
+£95.99 91%

-Operational Areas (net) £6.96 7%
+Operational Areas (net) £7.19 7%

 Rail Operations £1.92 2%

-Total £104.76
+Total £105.11